Contact Us | Donate | Advertise Follow us on TwitterFollow us on facebookFollow us on LinkedIn

 The Eugene Garfield Research Fellowship promotes and supports research in the discoverability and dissemination of information by incorporating the history of our profession.
 The fellowship was endowed by Eugene Garfield, AHIP, FMLA (1926-2017), founder and former chair of the Institute for Scientific Information (ISI).
 Garfield is known for his innumerable and significant contributions to the practice of medical librarianship, including the creation of the Science Citation Index and the Journal Impact Factor.
 The fellowship, established in 2013, was intended to stimulate research into the history of information science in the medical or health sciences, recognizing that rediscovery, interpretation, and understanding of the rich history in this key knowledge area helps practitioners and researchers interpret the present and prepare for the future.
 In 2019, the fellowship was modified to expand on the concept of making information more discoverable, in honor of Dr. Garfield’s work.

-The fellowship recipient or research collaboration group receives a certificate at the Medical Library Association’s annual conference and a stipend of $5,000 after the annual conference to be used for research-related purposes regarding the discoverability in information science.
+The fellowship recipient or research collaboration group receives a stipend of $5,000 after the annual conference to be used for research-related purposes regarding the discoverability in information science.
 The research may incorporate topics such as informatics, expert searching, systematic reviews, critical appraisal, scholarly communication, data science, reference management, or other areas focused on ways to improve discoverability and dissemination of information.

 Do you want to present the best application possible and improve your chances of receiving this fellowship?